DataDog/terraform-provider-datadog/docs/resources/logs_archive_order.md

 The following arguments are supported:

-- `archive_ids`: (Required) The archive IDs list.
+- `archive_ids`: (Optional, Computed) The archive IDs list.
 The order of archive IDs in this attribute defines the overall archive order for logs.
+If `archive_ids` is empty or not specified, it will import the actual archive order, and create the resource.
+Otherwise, it will try to update the order.

 ## Attributes Reference